-He narrated the metaphor as such.
-There was once an African village that was terrorised by lions.
+There was once an African village that was irregularly terrorised by lions.
 The village was without a ruler and was governed by the consensus of its elders.
 The villagers lived in constant fear.
-The attacks by the lions had been going on for generations; sometimes the attacks were weak and sporadic and at other times they were intense and regular.
-Each act of feline terror would at least claim the life or severely maim a man, woman or child.
+The attacks by the lions had been happening for several years.
+Sometimes the attacks were weak and sporadic, and at other times they were intense and regular.
+Occasionally, the acts of feline terror would claim a life or severely maim a man, woman or child.
 The lions’ terror also diminished the capacity of the villagers to cultivate crops, fetch wood, fish and travel far outside the perimeter of the village.

-The villagers tried several innovative techniques to eliminate or mitigate the terror of the lions boosted by the egalitarian decision-making process they had in place.
-One technique was to build a high wooden fence around the village.
-Another was to dig a thorn filled moat around the village.
-Yet another was for the villagers to make strange load sounds in unison when the lions were sighted.
-Then there was the use of dogs to bark at the lions in unison.
-They even try to appease the lions with their livestock.
-And there many more techniques tried and adopted to keep the lions out.
-However, whatever technique the villagers adopted worked for a while, sometime for days, sometimes for weeks or even for months.
-Each time the method or approach adopted by the villagers successfully repelled the attack of the lions and brought security to the village, it was a matter time before the lions eventually overcame it.
+The villagers resorted to trying several innovative methods to eliminate or mitigate the terror of the lions, boosted by the egalitarian decision-making process they had in place.
+One method was to build a high wooden fence around the village.
+Another way was to dig a thorn filled moat around the village.
+Yet another was for the villagers to make strange loud sounds in unison when the lions were sighted.
+Then there was the use of dogs to bark at the lions in unison as a reinforcement.
+They even try to appease the lions by throwing their livestock to them.
+Other methods tried and adopted to keep the lions out.
+Unfortunately, whatever plan or approach the villagers chose worked for a while, sometimes for days, sometimes for weeks or even for months.
+Each time the method or approach adopted by the villagers successfully repelled the attack of the lions and brought security to the village, after a while, the lions overwhelm it.

-Then one day the Gods must have spoken to the villagers in the most indirect of ways.
-A young boy f 10 years old at a village meeting shocking yelled “why do we always try to keep the lions out?
+Then one day, unexpectedly, Providence must have spoken to the villagers in the most indirect of ways.
+A young boy, ten years old, at a village meeting shockingly without any prompting yelled “why do we always try to keep the lions out?
 Why don’t we kill all the lions?”
-Almost immediately, the villagers were spurred into action by the adopting the boy’s wisdom; they killed most of the lions while remainder relocated to new lands.
-It was no surprise that the boy became chief in a once chiefless village.
+Almost immediately, the villagers were spurred into action by adopting the boy’s wisdom; they killed most of the lions while the remainder of them relocated to new lands.
+It was no surprise that the boy later became chief in a once chiefless village.
 And the villagers lived happily ever after without the fear of lions.

 Nigeria is in the grip of the terror of corruption.
 Here is where the metaphor matters.
 Many anti-corruption undertakings in Nigeria have not worked.
-If a solution to corruption in Nigeria is to be found, all forms of corruption have to be effectively annihilated simultaneously rather than just prevented or mitigated or reformed.
-And as the metaphor narrated above indicates it may require mildly extreme to very extreme measures.
-If such measures are properly executed, the people of Nigeria or wherever it is adopted can live happily ever after i.e. in a corruptionless society.
+If a solution to corruption in Nigeria is to be found, all forms of it have to be effectively eradicated simultaneously rather than just exposed, mitigated or reformed piecemeal.
+It may require more-than-moderate to drastic measures to achieve.
+If such measures are adopted and diligently employed, the people of Nigeria or wherever it is implemented can live happily ever after in an uncorrupted society.